Skip to Content

 At Burrows Law Group, we have years of experience handling family law cases.
 Our team assists individuals and families through complicated legal matters with professionalism and sensitivity.
 We understand the unique challenges that divorce can bring and are here to guide clients through the process.

-If you are considering a collaborative divorce in Denton County, Texas, we encourage you to reach out to us for a consultation.
+If you are considering a collaborative divorce in Denton, Texas, we encourage you to reach out to us for a consultation.
 You can contact us at (972) 236-7798 or online.

 The Collaborative Divorce Process

-The collaborative divorce process is a process which both parties must enter into voluntarily to resolve family law matters amicably.
+The collaborative divorce process is a process that both parties must enter into voluntarily to resolve family law matters amicably.

 Here’s a step-by-step look at how collaborative divorce works:

 • Initiating the process: The process begins when spouses sign a collaborative family law participation agreement, demonstrating their commitment to this approach.
 Each spouse should retain a collaborative family law lawyer to represent them.
 These lawyers are trained in collaborative law and are crucial in facilitating the process.
-It is then possible to either file a Joint Petition for Divorce or to file one Petition to begin the case.
-The attorneys on the case will then work to add one or more professionals called “neutrals” to the team.
-The neutrals are just that, non-biased professionals that assist in providing the resources needed to move the parties through the collaborative divorce process as efficiently as possible.
+It is then possible to either file a joint divorce petition or to file one petition to begin the case.
+The attorneys on the case then work to add one or more professionals called “neutrals” to the team.
+The neutrals are just that, non-biased professionals who assist in providing the resources needed to move the parties through the collaborative divorce process as efficiently as possible.

-• Goal setting and Information Gathering: Spouses and the professional team engage in discussions to understand each party’s goals and concerns.
-The team then assists the parties in gathering information needed as to the party’s property, children and other divorce related issues.
-The parties are then able to openly review the community estate and if needed the parties also create a parenting plan.
+• Goal setting and information gathering: Spouses and the professional team engage in discussions to understand each party’s goals and concerns.
+The team then assists the parties in gathering information needed as to the party’s property, children, and other divorce-related issues.
+The parties are then able to openly review the community estate and, if needed, also create a parenting plan.
 These initial conversations lay the groundwork for negotiations and consider both parties' needs and interests.

 Choosing to have a collaborative divorce offers several advantages for spouses, making it an attractive option for those seeking an amicable and efficient resolution.